 When you can't meet in person (and everyone has Zoom-fatigue) the struggle to create a virtual networking experience that doesn’t feel like a waste of time is well, real.

-You already know networking is key to driving great business, converting more leads, and leaving attendees with that warm fuzzy feeling — but with virtual networking, it just isn’t the same.
+You already know networking is key to driving great business, converting more leads, and leaving attendees with that warm fuzzy feeling — but with virtual business networking, it just isn’t the same.

 From forgetting to prep speakers on the right kind of lighting and audio to forgetting to do a tech run before the event, there are plenty of traps to fall into — but when you get it right, the results speak for themselves.

-Given that networking events are the second most popular type of virtual event, a truly standout networking experience is one of the most (if not THE most) important programming levers for any field marketer who wants to accelerate the pipeline and create more closed-won opps.👌🏾
+Given that online networking events are the second most popular type of virtual event, a truly standout networking experience is one of the most (if not THE most) important programming levers for any field marketer who wants to accelerate the pipeline and create more closed-won opps.👌🏾